tildeclub/site/wiki/source/cli-for-beginners.md

 category: tutorials
 ---

-So, you want to join a public-access shell community like tilde.club, but you don't yet have experience using GNU+Linux or other UNIX-like operating systems?
+So, you want to join a public-access shell community like Tilde.club, but you don't yet have experience using GNU+Linux or other UNIX-like operating systems?
 This tutorial is designed to give you enough guidance that you can get started and move on to successfully directing your future learning.
-Once you get a basic level of self-sufficiency, tilde.club is a great place to practice and learn more.
+Once you get a basic level of self-sufficiency, Tilde.club is a great place to practice and learn more.

 GNU+Linux is a text-based operating system.
 And it takes work and thought to start using.
 -----------------------------------------------------------------------------------------